-- Maintain strong funding for public schools.
+- Maintain, and where needed increase, funding for public schools.

 - Maintain and enhance comprehensive sustainability and environmental education programs in school curricula.

-- Better invest in University and institutional science and technology research and development to enhance Australia’s creativity, innovation and productivity.
+- Better invest in university and institutional science and technology research and development to enhance Australia’s creativity, innovation and productivity.